pinskii/WeatherApp/README.md

+This is coursework for Tampere University course Software Design.
+The work was done in a group of four.
+My focus was mostly on the controllers.

 - Prototype.fig: Figma file, a prototype for the user interface

 - COMP.SE.100_design_document: Design document which describes the overall structure of our project